 Build a Rock Garden in a Day

-If you think small scale, it’s easy to build a rock garden in one day.
-This simple project will leave a lasting impression and offer visual enjoyment all year long.
-A rock garden can be as simple as a grouping of large boulders or a small tiered rock wall.
+A rock garden is a striking architectural feature, and if you think small scale, it’s easy to build a one in a day.
+This gardening project can be as simple as grouping a clump of large boulders together or stacking a small tiered rock wall – both of which will leave a lasting impression and offer visual enjoyment all year long..
 Best of all, it’s fun to collect rocks from travels, hikes and special days at the beach or lake to add to your wall over time.

 If larger rocks are your preference, it’s best to build a rock garden that incorporates existing boulders or large rocks rather than moving the rocks.
 Add 6-8 inches of rich soil to the areas and openings surrounding the rocks.
 Choose plants to fill the crevices that are drought tolerant and/or have trailing roots.
 Planting perennial seeds in the openings between the rocks will also add another layer of interest once the plants begin to grow and mature.
 If you have medium to large rocks that aren’t buried deep in the earth and are circular in shape, consider rolling these to the area of your choice for additional depth.